Building an SQL Query

 image

-• Uncheck the selected columns.
+• Uncheck the checkboxes of the selected columns.

 Advanced SQL Setting